 The first thing to do is to work out how much money you want to raise.
 Make sure you raise enough to achieve your next valuation milestone with time left to find the next round.
 For very early-stage companies, that’s usually 12-18 months.
 For a longer answer, see this post by Mark Suster.

 The next thing is to put yourself inside the mind of your target VC.
 If you can second-guess how they value your business, you can ensure the amount you are raising is consistent with the 10-25% dilution guideline and structure your pitch accordingly.
-As I wrote back in 2011, there are three ways VCs value startups:
+There are three ways VCs value startups:

 To value a business, VCs estimate what it would fetch on a successful sale, then divide the figure by the return appropriate for the risk.
 So, if the planned exit is £100m and the investor is targeting a return of 10x then the post-money value today would be £10m.
 If the investment is £2m, the pre-money would be £8m (£10m minus £2m) and the investor would get a 20% stake.
 In practice it is more complicated, because adjustments need to be made for liquidation preference and dilution from further rounds.